 Large handful chopped fresh cilantro leaves and fine stems

-Place beans in a large bowl and cover with water by double.
-Add 2 tablespoons (30g) kosher salt and stir to dissolve.
+Place beans in a large bowl and fill with enough cold water to cover by at least four inches.
+Add 2 tablespoons (18g) kosher salt and stir to dissolve.
 Let soak 8 to 12 hours.
 Drain and rinse.

-Heat bacon in a large Dutch oven over medium-high heat, stirring constantly, until fat is rendered and bacon is just starting to brown around the edges, about 5 minutes.
-Add onion and chilies and cook, stirring, until softened and just starting to brown, about 4 minutes.
+Meanwhile, heat bacon in a 12-inch stainless steel or cast iron skillet over medium-high heat.
+Cook, stirring constantly, until fat is rendered and bacon is just starting to brown around the edges, about 5 minutes.
+Add onion and chiles and cook, stirring, until softened and just starting to brown, about 4 minutes.
 Add garlic and cook, stirring, until fragrant, about 30 seconds.
 Add tomatoes (see note) and cook, stirring and scraping up browned bits from the bottom of the pan, until the liquid is thick and the mixture begins to sizzle, about 3 minutes.

 In place of the canned fire-roasted tomatoes, you can use 1 1/2 pounds fresh Roma tomatoes.
 Char the tomatoes directly over a gas flame, on a grill, or with a torch to remove the skins.
 Split into quarters and cut out and discard the cores.
 Dice and use as directed in the recipe.